mohan-chinnappan-n/FSCConfigUI/README.md

 ###  Install without using SFDX

-In case you want to install this without SFDX:
+In case you want to install this without using SFDX:

 -  Create FSCConfig component (FSCConfig.cmp) and its design (FSCConfig.design) using Developer Console

--  Create static resources using Salesforce UI for the css file in force-app/main/default/aura/staticresources folder
+-  Create static resources using Salesforce UI for the css files in force-app/main/default/aura/staticresources folder

 <hr/>